dinahmaghuyop/mobile-sites/mobile-sites.md

  1. **Liquid Layouts**
   * layout expands to fill the entire available area as the browser window is resized
   * use of % widths, min/max-width
-  * poor handling of extreme window sizes
+  * awkward handling of extreme window sizes

  2. **jQuery and Mobile-specific CSS Classes**
   * `window.width()` - returns width of browser viewport